skylake5200/LintCode/README.md

 # LintCode
-Lintcode problems  include native and easy.
+Algorithm problems include native and easy from lintcode. learning from each other, I wish.
+E-mail: sunskybai@gmail.com